 Exercise, an anti-inflammatory diet, infrared saunas and body work such as massage really help to prime the lymphatic system and keep it pumping along.
 Legs up the wall or for the yogis out there, Viparita Karani, is a great way to flush the lymphatic system.
 Super easy, literally just lay on the floor (or your bed) and place your legs vertically up the wall.
 You can also gain the same benefits by placing a bolster under your hips and holding your legs in the air.
 Try it, I dare you!
 It's a great pose, also wonderful for calming the nervous system and relieving that monkey mind.
 Reishi is also a fabulous spirit calmer.

-The liver’s main function is to filter our blood of undesirable metabolites.
+The liver’s main function is to cleanse our blood of undesirable metabolites.
 The liver does this primarily via two pathways known as phase 1 and phase 2 liver detoxification.
 Here, the liver unpacks and reassembles mostly fat soluble metabolites into water soluble metabolites to be excreted from the body through the bile, the gastrointestinal tract and the urinary system.
 The liver rocks a series of enzymatic conversions including hydrolysis, oxidation and reduction (you can read more about it here and here ).
 After phase 1 liver detoxification the converted metabolites are highly reactive and require the activity of the phase 2 pathway to neutralise and remove these harmful toxins in order to prevent tissue damage.
 Once these metabolites are processed by the liver, they are carried in the bile to the gallbladder, ready to be excreted in the stool.

 What we suggest: